 Following are some of the metrics that are important for scaling and measuring the success of your mobile app.
 You can choose the one according to your own business requirements:

 Lean Methodology isn’t perfect.
 It requires excellent documentation and a highly skilled team.
 There are chances of getting off-track as the outcomes are not clear.
 Also, excessive flexibility sometimes leads the developer to lose focus.
-When lean methodology is specifically applied to build mobile apps, the following types of challenges emerge:
+When lean thinking is specifically applied to build mobile apps, the following types of challenges emerge:

 Apple’s App Store Submission Cycle: Apple’s app store review process causes major delays between the time an app iteration is ready for release and the time it actually goes live.
 Because of this, it’s difficult to run an agile cycle with a required velocity and rhythm through a loop with the customers.